Hanna-tr/Cosmetics-Recommendation-System/README.md

 # Cosmetics Ingredient-Based Recommendation System

-This project is a content-based recommendation system built using Python and machine learning techniques to suggest similar cosmetic products—specifically moisturizers—based on their chemical ingredient profiles.
+This project is a content-based recommendation system built using Python and machine learning techniques to suggest similar cosmetic products specifically moisturizers based on their chemical ingredient profiles.

 ## Objective